socialspacedev/minicannon/src/blog/reacher-round.md

 ---
 <img src="/img/reacher-books.png" alt="All Reacher books in chronological order" title="All Reacher books in chronological order" height="1471" width="3839" />

 Before January 2022 I had never read a [Jack Reacher]() novel.
 I had seen the films featuring Tom Cruise as the titular character and series 1 of the much better [TV show]().
-On the back of reading just one book, I set myself the arbitrary goal of reading the remaining books back to back.
+On the back of reading just one book, I set myself the arbitrary goal of reading the remaining books back-to-back.

 At that point there were 26 in the series with the <a href="https://www.penguin.co.nz/books/the-secret-9780552177566" title="The Secret by Lee and Andrew Child" target="_blank" rel="noopener">28th</a> published a few months ago. *Make Me* (care of a Hospice book shop) kicked things off with*Tripwire* finishing the journey.
 Turns out I'm a slow reader so it ended up taking two years.

-I read them out of order determined by availability at second hand shops or failing that, bought new.
+I read them out of order as determined by availability at second hand shops or failing that, bought new.
 I read a couple on Kindle concurrently and eventually nabbed the paperbacks to complete the set (see my bookshelf photo above).

 The series was a consistently solid read despite the annual release schedule and the well established formula.
 The worst book by far was *Echo Burning* and for the top 5 we have (in no particular order):